 Sarasota Bay changes a bit south of the bridge going over to Siesta Key.
-Grass is less revalent, though there are still some nice flats, but oyster bars and mangrove shorelines are the dominant structures that hold fish.
-Anglers will not usually finf the larger schools that hold on the expansive flats, but often times these trout will average larger in size.
+Grass is less prevalent.
+However, there are still some nice flats, but oyster bars and mangrove shorelines.
+These are the dominant structures that hold fish.
+Anglers will not usually find the larger schools that hold on the expansive flats.
+Often times these trout will average larger in size.
 The “Little Bay” as we locals call it, run from Siesta Drive south to Blackburn Pt Bridge.
 The trout fishing will be better there in the cooler months.

 Trout can be found in shallow water as well, and while it sounds like a contradiction, these are often larger fish.
 Big trout are loners and will reside in potholes in shallow flats and along mangrove shorelines and edges of oyster bars.
 Wading can be a very effective technique when speckled trout fishing in Sarasota, especially in the winter.
 Extreme low tides will concentrate fish into potholes and depressions, there is not enough water anywhere else to hold fish.

 One cool aspect to trout fishing is the many different methods that anglers can use to target this species.
 A live bait fished under a noisy float is a time proven technique and still catches a ton of fish to this day.
 Shrimp are the most commonly used bait though small pinfish, grunts, and shiners work well, too.
 Some anglers replace the live shrimp with an artificial shrimp and still catch plenty of fish.